Where to Eat: Beijing's Da Dong Restaurant

 Beijing's Da Dong Restaurant is one of the best places in the world serving up Peking duck.
 Succulent, crispy and perfectly sweet when lightly dipped in a bean sauce, roast Peking duck is pure indulgence disguised as an entree.
-When in China’s culinary capital, it’s an extraordinary dining experience.
+When on tour in China’s culinary capital, it’s an extraordinary dining experience.

 It's no surprise that some of the most delicious Peking duck is found in Beijing, the city formerly known as Peking, lending its name to the mouthwatering dish.
 But finding the best of the best within this massive capital can be a challenge.
 Even Beijing's Capital International Airport is plating Peking duck worthy of the name.
 Among stiff local competition, Da Dong has risen above, having been featured in publications such as CNN, Time, Food & Wine and The Beijinger for its outstanding fowl, and attracting tourists and local alike.
-It's not only a good restaurant, but a top Beijing tourist destination in its own right.
+It's not only a good restaurant, but a top Asian tourist destination in its own right.

 Da Dong's legendary roast duck seems to play to health trends, with the restaurant now advertising super lean meat to its patrons.
 Yet, the exceptional quality of the dish can be traced to chef Dong Zhenxiang's vast knowledge of its history and preparation.
 As he told The Wall Street Journal, the ducks are roasted with the wood of local fruit trees in brick ovens for the right balance of sweet and smoky.
 The all-important dipping sauce should be made from subtly sweet fermented beans as opposed to plum sauce, and the skin should be separated from the meat.
 For various reasons, restaurants around the world forego these traditional measures.
 Zhengxiang's commitment to them sets Da Dong apart.